Are Investors Undervaluing These Retail-Wholesale Stocks Right Now?

 Here at Zacks, our focus is on the proven Zacks Rank system, which emphasizes earnings estimates and estimate revisions to find great stocks.
 Nevertheless, we are always paying attention to...

-One company value investors might notice is Marks and Spencer Group (MAKSY).
-MAKSY is currently holding a Zacks Rank of #2 (Buy) and a Value grade of A. The stock has a Forward P/E ratio of 10.43.
-This compares to its industry's average Forward P/E of 19.05.
-Over the last 12 months, MAKSY's Forward P/E has been as high as 54.10 and as low as 9.09, with a median of 11.76.
+Rush Enterprises (RUSHA) is a stock many investors are watching right now.
+RUSHA is currently sporting a Zacks Rank of #2 (Buy) and an A for Value.

-Another valuation metric that we should highlight is MAKSY's P/B ratio of 1.76.
-Investors use the P/B ratio to look at a stock's market value versus its book value, which is defined as total assets minus total liabilities.
-MAKSY's current P/B looks attractive when compared to its industry's average P/B of 3.20.
-Within the past 52 weeks, MAKSY's P/B has been as high as 2.31 and as low as 0.98, with a median of 1.49.
+We should also highlight that RUSHA has a P/B ratio of 1.95.
+The P/B is a method of comparing a stock's market value to its book value, which is defined as total assets minus total liabilities.
+This company's current P/B looks solid when compared to its industry's average P/B of 2.22.
+Within the past 52 weeks, RUSHA's P/B has been as high as 2.37 and as low as 1.70, with a median of 2.02.

-Another great Retail - Supermarkets stock you could consider is Tesco (TSCDY), which is a # 2 (Buy) stock with a Value Score of A.
+Finally, investors should note that RUSHA has a P/CF ratio of 7.47.
+This metric takes into account a company's operating cash flow and can be used to find stocks that are undervalued based on their solid cash outlook.
+RUSHA's P/CF compares to its industry's average P/CF of 9.26.
+RUSHA's P/CF has been as high as 10 and as low as 6.80, with a median of 8.11, all within the past year.

-Tesco is currently trading with a Forward P/E ratio of 12.78 while its PEG ratio sits at 0.39.
-Both of the company's metrics compare favorably to its industry's average P/E of 19.05 and average PEG ratio of 2.40.
+Sonic Automotive (SAH) may be another strong Automotive - Retail and Whole Sales stock to add to your shortlist.
+SAH is a # 1 (Strong Buy) stock with a Value grade of A.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report